Extended Hadamard expansions for the Airy functions: Maclaurin and asymptotic power expansion of the Airy functions

 In \eqref{eq-subeq2} and \eqref{eq-biae5} the oscillatory nature of the Airy functions for real negative values of the variable is revealed.

-The asymptotic series must be truncated at some term to produce an acceptable value for the total sum and the error of doing so is bound in magnitude by the first neglected term in absolute value multiplied by a certain factor \cite{olver:2010}.
-There are also some exponentially-improved asymptotic expansions obtained by further expansion of the remainder term \cite{olver:91}.
+The asymptotic series must be truncated at some term to produce an acceptable value and its error is bound in magnitude by the first neglected term in absolute value multiplied by a certain factor \cite{olver:2010}.
+There are also some exponentially-improved asymptotic series obtained by further expansion of the remainder term \cite{olver:91}.
 To overcome the inherent difficulties of a divergent series, techniques such as the Borel summation can be applied to produce a hyperasymptotic series \cite{berry:90,boyd:99}.
 Notwithstanding the well spread acceptance of these schemes and their extensions, a convergent series expansions alternative to \eqref{eq-taylorseriesai} and \eqref{eq-taylorseriesbi} is proposed in the present work.
-It converges more rapidly for large values of the variable than the Maclaurin series and is presented as a convergent extension of the asymptotic expansion.
-It also provides a clarifying view of the Stokes phenomenon.
 In section \ref{sec-reviewreal}, the method of steepest descents for a real variable is reviewed in the manner needed in section \ref{sec-convseries} for producing the new series expansion.
 Such a new expansion is valid for complex variables and is written in terms of incomplete Gamma functions, as in the method of Hadamard series for steepest descents described in~\cite{paris:04,parisb:04}.
-Here, the integration path is divided in three significant pieces separated by two branch points, and, unlike in~\cite{paris:04,parisb:04}, the expansion in two of them is done around the point of the path at infinity.
+Here, the integration path is divided in five sections in which the corresponding series present uniform convergence.
+Unlike in~\cite{paris:04,parisb:04}, the expansion in two of them is done around the point of the path at infinity.
+Another difference is the use of a Puiseux series for two of the expansions.